 * Due to higher education regulation changes, the University of Missouri is unable to accept applications for admission to online programs from students residing in several states (highlighted below).
-You can find more information at this link: http://online.missouri.edu/about/stateauthorization.aspx.
+See the State Authorization for Distance Education page at Mizzou Online to learn more.

 Steps in Applying

 To apply to our DNP program, submit all materials electronically, as part of your online application.
 Following is a checklist of all the required materials and instructions for your application.

 - Apply for admission to the University and submit application fees to MU Graduate Studies and the MU Sinclair School of Nursing.
 To apply click on: University of Missouri Graduate Studies Application The deadline is November 1 (for early acceptance) and March 1.

 - Submit your Graduate Studies Application Fee ($65 U.S. dollars for U.S. citizens and permanent residents, $90 U.S. dollars for nonresident internationals) and your MU Sinclair School of Nursing Application Fee through the online application system.
 An application processing fee of $50 U.S. dollars is required for all new DNP applicants, both U.S. citizens and permanent residents.
 The application fee is nonrefundable; it is not applicable to the educational fee, student activities fee, computing fee or student health fee; and it is valid for one academic year (three semesters).